Funded Research

 • Dates: Fall 2016 – Spring 2018

 This funding enabled the Center to hold the Food Loss & Waste Business Innovation Lab in June 2017 in collaboration with Frog Design.
 The Lab enabled teams from participating companies to explore and develop project ideas around business opportunities to reduce food loss and waste.
 Teams from AerofarmsThe Benjamin HotelBlue ApronEatalyFour Seasons Hotel New York DowntownFreshdirectHain Celestial GroupLas Vegas SandsLOTTE New York Palace HotelRISE ProductsReCultivateNY, and [Re]Produce participated in the frogThink® design process under the guidance and mentorship of Frog Design experts, Cornell SC Johnson College of Business faculty, and other food waste and innovation subject matter experts to learn about and apply new cross disciplinary problem-solving techniques.
-Interspersed among activities were speakers from Baldor Specialty FoodsReFEDNatural Cuts, and [Re]Produce who shared their own insights from experiences address food loss and waste.
+Interspersed among activities were speakers from Baldor Specialty FoodsReFEDNatural Cuts, and [Re]Produce who shared their insights from experiences addressing food loss and waste.

 Market-Based Instruments and Incentives for Sustainability and Conservation in Rural Working Landscapes in Latin America